RagnarB83/ash-documentation/docs/Metalloprotein-II.rst

 Since we want to avoid this, we again define a dictionary with information about abnormal residues and pass this on to OpenMM_Modeller.
-Since the protein contains two protein chains (named 'A' and 'B' in the PDB-file) with the [2Fe-2S] cofactor coordinates to 4 cysteines in each chain, we need to define these cysteines as deprotonated ('CYX' label)
+Since the protein contains two protein chains (named 'A' and 'B' in the PDB-file) with the [2Fe-2S] cofactor coordinated to 4 cysteines in each chain, we need to define all of these cysteines to be deprotonated ('CYX' label) in each chain.

 .. code-block:: python